 I hope that one day your doctor will spray flu virus in your face to test whether or not you get sick and how long it takes you to recover – or the psychologist will yell at you for half an hour to test how well you respond to emotional abuse and the chiropractor will test how much you can lift to see what sort of condition your back is in.

-Simon King, a musculoskeletal therapist at the Naturality Wellness Centre tests your health by checking how your muscles respond to external forces.
+Simon King, an expert in musculoskeletal health at the Naturality Wellness Centre tests how well your muscles respond to external forces.
 By testing every important muscle and joint in your body, he tests resilience and robustness – safely and efficiently, without any discomfort or risk of injury.

 While this treatment usually leads to dramatic and often instant relief of pain, the real benefit comes later, with less injury and illness in the future.